implexa/implexa/memory-bank/progress.md

     - FileManager
     - ManufacturerPartManager
     - WorkflowManager
-  - Added transaction-specific methods for backward compatibility
+  - Added transaction-specific methods for compatibility but replaced their usage with regular constructors
   - Added support for mocking in tests
   - Modified ConnectionManager to use generic error types
   - Added From<GitBackendError> for DatabaseError
   - Fixed lifetime issue in git_backend.rs create_branch method
-  - Partially updated workflow.rs to add type annotations
+  - Updated every database file with proper type annotations
+  - Implemented proper Git test initialization for the unit tests
+  - Fixed branch naming conflicts by including version numbers in branch names
+  - All tests now pass with the new implementation

 #### Error Handling Refactoring
 - **Task Name:** Fix Error Handling in Connection Management